Buhari, Emir of Qatar discuss investment opportunities in power, transport, oil – The Sun Nigeria

 The Emir of Qatar, who was visiting Nigeria for the first time, described his visit as a reciprocal visit to the one paid to Qatar in 2016 by President Buhari.

-He told President Buhari, “We share a lot of similarities in different areas.
+He added: “We share a lot of similarities in different areas.
 We need to enhance bilateral trade and economic cooperation.
 We are willing to do a lot more with Nigeria, and will continue to work on investment opportunities of mutual benefit.”

 Leave a Reply